telerik/xaml-docs/controls/radgridview/features/managing-data-validation.md

 ## Setting the Validation Type

-In __R2 2016__ we have introduced the __ValidationType__ property of RadGridView.
+In __R2 2016__ Telerik introduced the __ValidationType__ property of RadGridView.
 It provides you with the possibility to choose what type of validation to apply for each instance of RadGridView.
 It is a __Flags Enumeration__ and can take the following values:

 *  __None__: None of the validation mechanisms is respected.
 *  __DataAnnotations__: Only validation through data annotations is respected.